Business review: a quick guide

 For financial years ending before 30 September 2013, the company auditor must state in the auditor's report (www.practicallaw.com/0-107-6452) on the company's annual accounts, whether the information in the directors' report, including the business review, is consistent with the accounts (section 496, CA 2006).

 A director is liable to compensate the company for any loss it suffers as a result of any untrue or misleading statement in, or omission from, the directors’ report (including the business review), only if the director knew or was reckless as to whether the statement was untrue or misleading or knew the omission to be dishonest concealment of a material fact (section 463, CA 2006) (see Practice note, Statutory liability for false or misleading statements, omissions and dishonest delay: company reports and published information relating to securities (www.practicallaw.com/6-378-9413)).

-The Financial Reporting Review Panel has the legal authority to review directors’ reports (including the business review) and, if the report fails to comply with the statutory requirements, to go to court and compel a company to revise its report (section 456, CA 2006).
+The Conduct Committee of the Financial Reporting Council (FRC) has the legal authority to review directors’ reports (including the business review) and, if the report fails to comply with the statutory requirements, to go to court and compel a company to revise its report (section 456, CA 2006).

-The government has published a consultation (www.practicallaw.com/0-521-9499) on the draft Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013, which are scheduled to come into force on 1 October 2013 and have effect in relation to financial years ending on or after that date.
-Under the draft Regulations, the business review requirement will be replaced by a new requirement to produce a standalone strategic report.
-For further information, see Practice note, Business review: BIS: consultations on narrative reporting and draft Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013: 1 October 2013 (www.practicallaw.com/8-376-4138).
+The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 (SI 2013/1970) come into force on 1 October 2013 and have effect in relation to financial years ending on or after 30 September 2013.
+Under these Regulations, the business review requirement is replaced by a requirement to produce a standalone strategic report.
+For further information, see Practice note, Strategic report: 1 October 2013 (www.practicallaw.com/2-531-6705)).